w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

-* demonstrate how people with disabilities use titles, headings, labels, instructions, imagery, and others to obtain and process information
+* demonstrate how people with disabilities obtain and process information
-* describe several approaches to communicate the structure, relations, and purpose  information
+* describe several approaches to communicate the structure, relations, and purpose of information using a variety of methods, including text, labels, instructions, semantics, and imagery

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities use titles, headings, labels, instructions, imagery, and others to obtain and process information
+* explain how people with disabilities use several methods to obtain and process information, including text, labels, instructions, semantics, and imagery
 * describe approaches to break down different types of content into smaller and more manageable pieces, for example using:
   * headings, pages, and chapter markers
   * lists, simpler tables, and plain text to convey information presented in complex tables